matchID-project/matchID-project.github.io/starting.md

 make start
 ```

-This may take some time, as this handles many actions :
+This may take some time, as this handles many actions.
+See the [architecture](troubleshooting#architecture) to discover more about the components.

-- installing a 3-node elasticsearch cluster (if you need less, just edit `Makefile` and set `ES_NODE` to 1)
-- installing `kibana` (optional, but can be useful)
-- building the `python` backend, with all `pandas` and `scikit-learn` dependencies
-- compiling the `Vue.js` frontend with `node` into static `html/css/js` files
-- presenting all the stuff with `nginx`

 Any problems ?
-Check the [troubleshooting](https://github.com/matchID-project/backend#frequent-running-problems) section.
+Check the [troubleshooting](troubleshooting) section.

-Note that machine learning is not mandatory (you can have a real serious matching only based on rules) but recommended for reducing development time.

 Now, you can go to your `matchID` server :